someshrasal/Talks-and-Presesntations/README.md

 # Talks-and-Presesntations

-# This are the collection of talks I presented in various meetups and other Places
+# Here you will find the collection of talks I presented in various meetups and other Places

 | Sr No | Talk Name                | Presented at    |